umarfarook882/Blog-Views-Bot/README.md

     python blog-view.py

 ## :heavy_exclamation_mark:Requirements
-     1.Linux operating system with python (Kali linux (or) other Linux OS) or windows with python installed.
-     2.Python2.x or above must installed in linux or windows for this tool to work Recommended:Python 2.x
+     1.Linux operating system with python (Kali linux (or) other Linux OS) or windows with python installed 2.Python2.x or above must installed in linux or windows for this tool to work Recommended:Python 2.x
      3.Install TorRequest Package for sending request via Tor